Countries D to I

 ESTONIA (BEST: WON IN 2001)

 Estonia’s dreadful start in 1994 did not thankfully set a pattern and each year from 1996 to 2002 they performed well, capped by taking the crown in 2001, the first win by an ex-Soviet republic.
 However, after a top three result on home soil their form dipped alarmingly come the semis era.
-Somewhat bizarrely they recently have made the top ten once each three years: 2009, 2012, 2015 and 2018!.
+Somewhat bizarrely they recently have made the top ten once every three contests: 2009, 2012, 2015 and 2018.

 FINLAND (BEST: WON IN 2006)

 Poor old Finland (they used to say!).
 Apart from a few good results in the early 70s and again a decade later their record is riddled with disappointment, and before 2006 they still had to to “finish” (sorry) either in the top five or ahead of the UK.
 They also lie equal third in the number of “Nul Points”, just one behind Austria and Norway.
 All that changed in 2006 as the monster outfits and fireworks of “death-metal” band Lordi captured huge media attention and swept all before them in Athens, a whole forty-five years after the Finns first try.
-Since then however they’ve fallen back to a mixture of DNQs and low final places.
+Since then however they fell back to a mixture of DNQs and low final places, however they’ve had two top ten results in the 2020s including their second best ever result when Käärijä was runner-up in Liverpool.

 FRANCE (BEST: WON IN 1958, 1960, 1962, 1969 AND 1977)